-In Chiapa de Corzo, a small town by the shores of Grijalva River, a grand celebration unfolds within the sacred precincts of the cemetery.
+The pueblo mágico of Chiapa de Corzo is a charming enclave perched along the shores of Grijalva River.
+Every Day of the Dead, a grand celebration unfolds within the sacred precincts of the cemetery.
 On 1 November, families embark on a journey to the cemetery, bearing with them an array of offerings that include vibrant flowers, ornate decorations, and a sumptuous feast for their departed loved ones.

 As the midnight hour approaches, the cemetery paths come alive with the mesmerizing presence of catrinas and calacas, elegantly costumed and gracefully parading through the hallowed grounds.
 This enchanting spectacle is accompanied by the melodious strains of music and captivating theatrical performances, infusing the atmosphere with a jubilant spirit of celebration.

 Chiapas is a region with large Tzotzil Maya and Chamula communities — you’ll find many towns here, not just Chiapa de Corzo, brimming with celebrations: from the fiesta-filled celebrations of el Romerillo with music and rides, to the women adorning flower-embroidered outfits in Zinacantán, and the more solemn atmosphere of Amatenango del Valle.